tommasop/daga/README.md

 If the login is correct it grants a JWT token otherwise it returns proper json error and status.

-The user model must have an auth_user_id attribute which will be filled with a uuid.
+The user model must have an id attribute which will be filled with whatever identifier you think useful.

 The user model must have a fetch method.